T-14 Armata

 The Russian Army initially planned to acquire 2,300 T-14s between 2015 and 2020.
 By 2018, production and fiscal shortfalls delayed this to 2025, before Russia announced the apparent cancellation of the main production run on 30 July 2018.
 However, as of 2021, the Russian state-owned TASS media agency claimed the Armata had been expected to begin serial production in 2022, with delivery of a test batch of 100 to the 2nd Guards Tamanskaya Motor Rifle Division expected to begin in 2022.
 The tanks are planned to only be officially transferred following completion of all state tests.
 In December 2021 the Russian state conglomerate Rostec stated that serial production had commenced, with "more than 40" Armata tanks anticipated to be delivered to Russian troops after 2023.
+On 4 March 2024, Sergey Chemezov, the CEO of Rostec, stated that the T-14 Armata had entered service with the Russian Armed Forces.

 History

 After the cancellation of the T-95 in 2010, Uralvagonzavod began the OKR Armata (Armament) design study.
 The study resulted in the Object 148 based on the T-95 (itself based on the Object 187).
 The Russian Army curtailed T-90 orders beginning in 2012 to prepare for the arrival of the new tank.

 The T-14 first publicly appeared in March 2015, when several tanks with covered turrets were seen loaded on train carriage in Alabino.
 It was subsequently revealed on 9 May during the 2015 Moscow Victory Day Parade.
 During the 2015 rehearsals, one of the tanks suddenly stopped moving, and after attempts to tow it failed, it moved away under its own power after about 15 minutes.

 At least seven T-14 Armata tanks appeared in the 2015 and 2016 Moscow Victory Day parade, five in 2017 and 2018.
 Four were anticipated in promotional materials in advance of the 2019 parade.

 The state trials of the tank started in early 2020.
 This became known in April 2020, when Minister of Industry and Trade Denis Manturov stated the T-14 has already been tested in combat conditions on the territory of the Syrian Arab Republic.
 Subsequently in July 2020, testing of an unmanned version of the T-14 called "Tachanka-B" (Тачанка-Б) was announced.

-In November 2022, The Moscow Times and Newsweek reported that the state program under which the T-14 Armata is being developed has been halted because the 2022 Russian invasion of Ukraine necessitating radical changes to the planned expenditure for urgent needs.
+In November 2022, The Moscow Times and Newsweek reported that the state program under which the T-14 Armata is being developed had been halted because the 2022 Russian invasion of Ukraine necessitated radical changes to the planned expenditure for urgent needs.
 The same month, several videos and photos of T-14s appeared on social media, apparently training at the same grounds as Russian military personnel who were mobilized.
 The videos were located to a training ground in Kazan, where cadets of the Kazan Higher Tank Command School train.

-Alleged preparation for deployment in Ukraine

-On 25 December 2022, Vladimir Solovyov, a Russian TV presenter and propagandist posted footage of the T-14 in combat training with other sources claiming that the tank was being prepared for battle and already deployed to the "special military operation" zone, with a military expert saying the videos were probably shot near Kazan, in Russia's Tatarstan region.
+On 4 March 2024, Sergey Chemezov, CEO of Rostec corporation, stated that T-14 Armata entered service with the Russian Armed Forces.